MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/getting-started-with-the-outlook-mapi-reference.md

 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: a191f5e0-2a60-4d01-9010-892360b3bfa6
-description: "The Microsoft Outlook 2013 Messaging API (MAPI) Reference describes how to create MAPI solutions that work with Microsoft Outlook 2013."
+description: "The Microsoft Outlook Messaging API (MAPI) Reference describes how to create MAPI solutions that work with Microsoft Outlook 2013 and Outlook 2016."
 ---

 # Getting started with the Outlook MAPI reference

 **Applies to**: Outlook 2013 | Outlook 2016

-The Microsoft Outlook 2013 Messaging API (MAPI) Reference describes how to create MAPI solutions that work with Microsoft Outlook 2013.
-This section describes how to find the various reference and conceptual resources in the Outlook 2013 MAPI Reference.
+The Microsoft Outlook Messaging API (MAPI) Reference describes how to create MAPI solutions that work with Microsoft Outlook 2013 and Outlook 2016.
+This section describes how to find the various reference and conceptual resources in the Outlook MAPI Reference.

-If you are new to developing solutions for Outlook, see [Selecting an API or technology for developing solutions for Outlook 2013](http://msdn.microsoft.com/en-us/library/jj900714.aspx) to identify the APIs and technologies that are most appropriate for your needs.
+If you are new to developing solutions for Outlook, see [Selecting an API or technology for developing solutions for Outlook](../selecting-an-api-or-technology-for-developing-solutions-for-outlook.md) to identify the APIs and technologies that are most appropriate for your needs.

 ## In this section

-- [Outlook MAPI Reference Overview](outlook-mapi-reference-overview.md): Provides overview information about the Outlook 2013 MAPI Reference.
+- [Outlook MAPI Reference Overview](outlook-mapi-reference-overview.md): Provides overview information about the Outlook MAPI Reference.

 - [What's New in This Edition](what-s-new-in-this-edition.md): Describes the updates in the Outlook 2013 version of the MAPI Reference.